 💭 Recipe FAQs

 Leave the peel on.
-Regardless of which baking technique you use - oven roasting or microwaving - the cooked squash is easy to scoop out of the peel after the squash bakes.
+Regardless of which baking technique you use, the cooked squash is easy to scoop out after baking and cooling.

-Store Butternut Squash Mac and Cheese leftovers in a covered container in the refrigerator and plan to enjoy them within 3-4 days.
+Store Butternut Squash Mac and Cheese leftovers in a covered, airtight container in the refrigerator and plan to enjoy them within 3-4 days.

 The cheese sauce tends to tighten up a bit when it's chilled, so you may want to sprinkle a few drops of water on the top before reheating.
 This will help soften the sauce as it warms up.

 Butternut Squash Mac and Cheese is a classic comfort food and a delicious main dish.
-Here are a few more of my favorite recipes, including dessert, that also fit that comfy description.
+Here are a few more of my favorite recipes, including dessert, that also fit that comfort food description.

-If you tried Butternut Squash Mac and Cheese or any other recipe on my website, please leave a 🌟 star rating and let me know how it goes in the 📝 comments below.
+If you tried Butternut Squash Mac and Cheese or any other recipe on my website, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how it goes in the comments below.
+I look forward to hearing from you!

 Karen says